 There are certain facts about SBI NEFT charges, transactions, and service model which should be understood and remembered for a hassle-free fund transfer experience.
 Below mentioned are some of the SBI NEFT facts:

-- Each transaction via NEFT is processed in hourly basis, and it takes a maximum of 2 hours.
+- Each transaction via NEFT is processed on an hourly basis, and it takes a maximum of 2 hours

 Benefits of SBI NEFT Service